NASA-IMPACT/veda-data-pipelines/OPERATING.md

 #### 3. Publication

-Publishes the item to the STAC database.
+Publishes the item to the STAC database (and MCP bucket if necessary).